DaRoemer/MasterThesis/README.md

   - Required for running the `AFT_batch.m` script in the **Nematic Ordering Analysis** section.
 - **FIJI/ImageJ**
   - Required for preprocessing and segmenting microscopy images in the **Imaging & Data Extraction** and **MΦ Adhesion Analysis** sections.

-## Usage

-1. Preprocess and segment the microscopy images using FIJI and Cellpose (see provided Segmentation model).
-2. Run `morphology_analysis.ipynb` to analyze cell shape parameters.
-3. Run `nematic_ordering.ipynb` to calculate nematic order parameters.
-4. Use `AFT_batch.m` from [AFT - Alignment by Fourier Transform](https://github.com/OakesLab/AFT-Alignment_by_Fourier_Transform) in MATLAB to visualize alignment vectors.

 # Video visualisation
 This montage shows the geaomety and apearnace of a section of one microfluidc channel.
 The cells were fixed and stained for nuclei (blue), actin (red) and CD45, a macrophage marker (green).